Firobe/FloPI/README.md

 How to use :
 - Run compile.sh
-- Use Convert to convert a midi file (one channel per drive) to .txt using the following syntax :
-	./Convert song.mid > song.txt
+- Get a MIDI file which have only one voice per channel and no more channel than the number of drives connected.
-- Connect the drive following this order :
+- Connect the drives following this order :
 	Drive1/DirectionPin -> WiringPiPin0, Drive1/StepPin -> WPiPin1, Drive2/DirPin -> WpiPin2, etc.
 	To each channel in the MIDI file will correspond a drive.
-- Run FloPi.
-Track : name of the .txt file.
-Tempo : how fast should the track be played.
-Mesure : how many beats per bar there are.
-Defnote : note of reference (36 should be fine)
+- Run FloPI